david-d-an/EmployeeManagementPortal/README.md

 <br><br>

 > # Live Example
 The apps are currently deployed on Azure App Service.
-Since the app is running on a low tier service, the stat up may ake a 1 - 2 minutes.
+Since the app is deployed on low tier servers, the stat-up may ake 1 - 2 minutes.

 1. Web Application: https://empwebdocker6921.azurewebsites.net/
 2. Sts Application: https://empstsdocker6921.azurewebsites.net/